 Research

 I have published widely on the literature and culture of early modern England.
-I am the author of Emotion in the Tudor Court: Literature, Emotion, and Early Modern Feeling (2018), Shakespeare and Disgust: The History and Science of Early Modern Revulsion (2023), The Universality of Emotion: Perspectives from the Sciences and Humanities (2024), and The Rivalrous Renaissance: Envy and Jealousy in Early Modern English Literature (2025), and the co-editor of Positive Emotions in Early Modern Literature and Culture (2021) and The Routledge Companion to Literature and Emotion (2022); I have several other book-length projects under contract (see below).
+I am the author of Emotion in the Tudor Court: Literature, Emotion, and Early Modern Feeling (2018), Shakespeare and Disgust: The History and Science of Early Modern Revulsion (2023), The Universality of Emotion: Perspectives from the Sciences and Humanities (2024), The Rivalrous Renaissance: Envy and Jealousy in Early Modern English Literature (2025), Literary Neurodiversity Studies: Current and Future Directions (2025), and the co-editor of Positive Emotions in Early Modern Literature and Culture (2021) and The Routledge Companion to Literature and Emotion (2022); I have several other book-length projects under contract (see below).
 My articles have appeared in journals such as Renaissance Quarterly, ELH, Shakespeare Quarterly, Shakespeare Survey, Shakespeare, Review of English Studies, Modern Philology, Studies in Philology, Renaissance Drama, English Literary Renaissance, Studies in English Literature 1500-1900, and Huntington Library Quarterly, among others.
 For a full list of my publications, click here.

 My primary research focus has been the literary and cultural history of emotion.
 In my work, I employ traditional historicist methods of research, but I also ground my understanding of emotion in work from the affective sciences.